-PDS sampling events were conducted at the Comal Springs complexes in February, April, June, August, October, and December 2017.
-Tetrachloroethene was detected consistently at all sample locations throughout the year.
-Total petroleum hydrocarbons (TPH) were detected at various times at all of the sample locations.
+PDS sampling events were conducted at the Comal Springs complex in February, April, June, August, October, and December 2019.
+Total petroleum hydrocarbons (TPH) was detected at all five sample locations at various times, but only tetrachloroethene was consistently detected.
+No other constituents were detected.
+No surface water benchmarks for aquatic life or contact recreation water PCLs were exceeded.

-POCIS sampling events were conducted at the Comal Springs complex in February, April, June, August, October, and December 2017.
-Of the 43 PPCP constituents analyzed, 14 were detected at the one location that was sampled (HCS460).
+POCIS sampling events were conducted at the Comal Springs complex in February, April, June, August, October, and December 2019.
+Eleven PPCP constituents were detected.
+However, some of the analytes detected were also detected in the Extraction Blank analyzed.